The Drowning of Arthur Braxton

-In July 2015, The Drowning of Arthur Braxton became the talk of Twitter when a Kickstarter campaign was set up to turn it into a film.
-As a result 4th Estate reissued the novel with new artwork and an introduction from Luke Cutforth, director of the film, and this is what I said about how it all came about.
+In 2015 the ‘cult modern fairy tale’ The Drowning of Arthur Braxton became the talk of Twitter when a Kickstarter campaign was set up to turn it into a film.
+HarperCollins reissued the novel with beautiful new artwork and an introduction from Luke Cutforth, director of the film, and this is what I said about how it all came about.

 In the summer of 2014, Josh Winslade sent me an email.
 He asked if I wanted an ‘efficient, completely self-reliant production company’ to turn The Drowning of Arthur Braxton into ‘something truly beautiful’.
 Josh explained that his business partner was LukeIsNotSexy (Luke Cutforth), who was a YouTube star.